NietoDeveloper/ReactBriefcaseExample/README.md

 ### `npm start`

-Runs the app in the development mode.\t in your browser.
+Runs the app in the development mode.\t in you

 The page will reload when you make changes.\
 You may also see any lint errors in th